S-git1/INF5006S-Project/README.md

 This backend only processes get requests, as we don't expect changes to the data

-# Improvements
+# Bug report and Improvements
+- Investigate the efficiencies of map vs filter vs arrays
-Looking to setup visualisations and configure a better backend for accessing reduced set of data.
+- Configure a better backend for accessing reduced set of data.
-Possibly exploring stored procedures
+- Possibly exploring stored procedures.
+- Better app Structure, Access dataService directly from components to improve speed of rendering.
+Consider the use of v-show of v-if and performance
+- Fix bug preventing double multifilters (YQ set and index codes set) on share and index chart data.
+Currently results in endless loop.
+Moving multifilter for codes into App.vue rather than in component may help reduce filtering complexity and also enable filter to persist through tab changing.
+- Fix bug in share charts multiselect, seems to be referncing wrong value when constructing